Netflix-Skunkworks/sleepy-puppy/burp-extension/README.md

 #### Secure & Recommended option:

-The recommended option is to import the cert from Sleepy puppy server in to a keystore and specify the keystore location and passphrase while starting burp.
+The recommended option is to import the cert from Sleepy Puppy server in to a keystore and specify the keystore location and passphrase while starting burp.

 1. Visit your Sleep Puppy server and export the sleepypuppy cert using firefox in pem format